 Nescopeck is a large state park with swathes of white pine and hemlock bordering Nescopeck Creek, some natural ponds and wetlands as well as a man-made lake, and sections of oak-hickory forest.
-It has excellent diversity of both birds and plants.
+It has excellent diversity of both plants and birds.

-Plants: We’ve timed this trip to make a convenient stop on the way to Ontario for those driving to the botanical Joint Field Meeting.
-This is a good place to see plants of northern woods, such as Trillium undulatum (painted trillium), Rubus dalibarda (syn.
-Dalibarda repens; dewdrop), Gymnocarpium dryopteris (oak fern), and long beech fern (Phegopteris connectilis).
+Plants: This is a good place to see plants of northern woods, such as Gymnocarpium dryopteris (oak fern), long beech fern (Phegopteris connectilis), Trillium undulatum (painted trillium), Rubus dalibarda (syn.
+Dalibarda repens; dewdrop), and perhaps Viburnum lantanoides (hobblebush).
 We will see a large and thriving population of Lygodium palmatum (climbing fern).
-Other plants we might see include Amianthium muscitoxicum (fly poison), Liparis liliifolia (large twayblade), Polygala paucifolia (gay wings), Tiarella cordifolia (foamflower), Waldsteinia fragarioides (barren strawberry), Lonicera hirsuta (hairy honeysuckle), Viburnum lantanoides (hobblebush), Castanea dentata (American chestnut), and a nice assortment of clubmosses.
+Other plants we expect to see include Amianthium muscitoxicum (fly poison), Waldsteinia fragarioides (barren strawberry), Lonicera hirsuta (hairy honeysuckle), Castanea dentata (American chestnut), and a nice assortment of clubmosses.

-Practicalities: Our walk is potentially an easy 6 miles or so, with pacing and distance dependent on what we find.
-There are options to shorten this walk, as well as to stop and explore two other park sections afterwards if there’s time/interest.
-A map of Nescopeck is available at http://www.docs.dcnr.pa.gov/cs/groups/public/documents/document/dcnr_003600.pdf.
-Meeting place will be provided after registration.
+Our walk is potentially an easy 6 miles or so, with pacing and distance dependent on what we find.
+The terrain we will be covering is fairly gentle, but in spots the trail is rocky and may be wet.
+Choose appropriate footwear.
+There is also a good possibility that we will encounter ticks.
+Please come prepared with your favorite repellent.
+There are options to shorten this walk, as well as to stop and explore two other park sections afterwards if there’s time and interest.
+You can download a Nescopeck map.
+Bring water and lunch.
+Pre-registration is required; contact Anne at the email below.